ros2/launch/launch/doc/source/architecture.rst

   - This substitution gets a launch configuration value, as a string, by name.

+- :class:`launch.substitutions.IfElseSubstitution`

+  - This substitution takes a substitution, and if it evaluates to true, then the result is the if_value, else the result is the else_value.

 - :class:`launch.substitutions.LaunchDescriptionArgument`

   - This substitution gets the value of a launch description argument, as a string, by name.